nicodebo/dream-note/README.md

 	created in the users home directory.
 It contains the <name> of the dream note and the directory of the dream note.
 Only one dream note can be created.
 If you want to start over a new dream journal, delete ~/.dreamrc and initialize a new dream journal.
 ```

+## How to install ?

+1. The script depends on the following programs

+ git (set up with a name and an email address), wget, unzip, perl, rubber, (neo)vim, TeXLive, latexmk

+2. $EDITOR variable need to be set to "vim" or "nvim

+3. Clone this repository and add the path of the `dreamnote` script to make it
+available from everywhere.

 ## TODO